Spyderco Southard Flipper Review

 CTS-204P is apparently the latest in a line of high performance steels from Carpenter.
 According to their data sheet this steel has been specifically formulated for high end cutlery applications.
 This is the part of the review where more sophisticated reviewers would spend a few moments to wax poetic about the chemical structure and technical merits of the steel, but I have neither the time nor the inclination for such diversions.
 Instead, I elected to simply start cutting stuff.
 Hey, at least I’m honest.

 My knife came with an extremely sharp and aggressive edge.
 It almost reminded me of the M4 on my Gayle Bradley in how razor sharp and aggressive it was out of box.
 I actually moved to a new house in the middle of my testing phase, so the Southard Flipper got a chance to open up many cardboard boxes.
 It zipped through cardboard with alarming speed and efficiency.
-I decided at this point I wanted to try a more formal cut test to really get a feel for the knife and the steel.
+I decided at this point I wanted to try a more formal cut test to get a better feel for the knife and the steel.

 I started out with a 6″ length of 3/8” sisal rope.
 I made cuts every inch.
-In some cases this is a very difficult and painful test for me to get through.
+In some cases this is a difficult and painful test for me to get through.
 The Southard Flipper crunched through the rope without even blinking.
 It was one of the easier rope cut tests I have done, and the knife could have easily handled 2-3x as much rope.

 I then moved on to some more cardboard boxes.
 The Southard flipper once again worked with impressive speed and agility as I cleanly cleaved a couple pieces of 3-ply commercial grade cardboard into confetti.
 At this point in the test I felt the edge could use some help, so I stropped it briefly.
-The 204p came back to factory sharpness with very little effort – surprising considering how the blade has likely been heat treated to well over 60 hrc (Spyderco does not list the actual hardness of the steel).
+The 204p came back to factory sharpness with little effort – surprising considering how the blade has likely been heat treated to well over 60 hrc (Spyderco does not list the actual hardness of the steel).

 I wrapped things up by whittling some 2x2s.
 It worked through the wood, but I was not super impressed with the carving performance of this knife.
 This shouldn’t be too surprising as the blade is 4mm thick and features a partial hollow grind.
 I found it was not the most efficient tool for cutting up apples either.

-At the end of the day I was very pleased with the performance of both the knife and the 204p steel.
-The steel is capable of taking an amazing edge, I had no issues with rust or corrosion, and the edge held up very well.
+At the end of the day I was pleased with the performance of both the knife and the 204p steel.
+The steel is capable of taking an amazing edge, I had no issues with rust or corrosion, and the edge held up well.
 It’s a nice knife and is well suited for EDC tasks.

 Handle, Ergonomics and Pocket Clip